Reloaded-Project/Reloaded-II/Docs/OptimizingMods.md

 #### Publish as ReadyToRun

+---
+**Note:** *This optimization is available as part of the mod template and used when you run the included `Publish.ps1` script.*

+---

-.NET Core 3 has a new type of officially supported file format for publishing applications known as *ReadyToRun* (abbreviated as R2R).
+.NET Core 3+ has a new type of officially supported file format for publishing applications known as *ReadyToRun* (abbreviated as R2R).

 The main advantage of R2R is that it boasts **significant** improvement to startup times by shipping native code alongside IL code to essentially create hybrid assemblies.